Tomie dePaola (pronounced Tommy de-POW-la) is best known for his books for children.

 DePaola has received many awards, including the Smithson Medal from the Smithsonian Institution, the Kerlan Award from the University of Minnesota, the Regina Medal from the Catholic Library Association, and the Sarah Josepha Hale Award, a prestigious distinction in writing by a New Englander.

 He was also the United States nominee in 1990 for the international Hans Christian Andersen Award in illustration.
 The American Library Association named Strega Nona a Caldecott Honor Book, and 26 Fairmount Avenue a Newbery Honor Book.
-He was the 2011 Laura Ingalls Wilder Award recipient for "substantial and lasting contribution to literature for children."
+He was the 2011 Children's Literature Legacy Award recipient (called the Laura Ingalls Wilder Award until June, 2018) for "substantial and lasting contribution to literature for children."
 He received the Society of Illustrators Original Art Show Lifetime Achievement Award in 2012.

 The University of Connecticut, Georgetown University, and Pratt Institute, among others, have granted him honorary doctoral degrees.
 Pratt Institute, in 2012, named him "one of the top 125 Pratt icons of all time."
 In 1999, he was selected for the New Hampshire Governor's Arts Award of Living Treasure